Table of Contents

 Handling Calls From Insurance Adjusters

 Don't be fooled.
 This call has one single purpose: to minimize the insurance company's financial payout.
 The adjuster is a trained professional whose entire job is measured by how little money their company has to pay on claims like yours.
-Every question they ask is a calculated move, designed to get you to say something—anything—that can be used to weaken your case down the road.
+Given that large truck crashes killed 5,936 people nationwide in 2023, the stakes in commercial vehicle cases are particularly high.
+Every question the adjuster asks is a calculated move, designed to get the claimant to say something—anything—that can be used to weaken the case down the road.
+Under Colorado law (C.R.S. § 10-4-609), insurers must act in good faith, yet adjusters routinely employ tactics to shift blame or minimize liability.
+When commercial trucks are involved, minimum insurance requirements of $750,000 provide significant recovery potential, making adjusters especially motivated to build defenses.
+They may probe for admissions about the accident scene, medical treatment decisions, or prior injuries.
+Every statement becomes part of the official record and can be weaponized during settlement negotiations or litigation.

 Here are a few simple phrases you can use to control the conversation: